pcalves1/terraform-ansible-aws-lab/README.md

 ## Accessing the application
 After the ansible playbook runs and everything is okay.
-In the terminal, go to the path `terraform-ansible-aws-lab/infra/dev` and run the command `terraform output`, copy the load balancer address, and paste it into your browser to access the app
+In the terminal, go to the path `terraform-ansible-aws-lab/infra/dev` and run the command `terraform output`, copy the load balancer address and paste it into your browser to access the app

 ## Removing Infrastructure
 Navigate to the `terraform-ansible-aws-lab/infra/dev` folder and execute the command `terraform destroy` to deprovision the infrastructure on AWS and avoid unnecessary costs